Swiss watches are considered by many to be the best watches on the market, but a lot of Swiss watch brands are also very expensive.

 If a good luminous watch is what you’re looking for, you can also check out the Victorinox Swiss Army Night Vision.

 The great thing about the Victorinox I.N.O.X. line is you will be able to choose from a wide array of models.
 There’s also the I.N.O.X.
 Titanium, I.N.O.X Professional Diver, I.N.O.X.
-Carbon, and I.N.O.X.
-V.
+V. as well as the I.N.O.X.
+Carbon – made to withstand temps up to 1,260 °C, this watch was designed especially for firefighters and symbolizes the brand’s longstanding relationship with rescue workers.

 Glycine KMU 48 Kriegs Marine Uhren